w3c/pronunciation/docs/explainer.md

 Correct pronunciation is also important in the context of language learning, where incorrect pronunciation can confuse learners.

 In practice, the ecosystem of devices used in classrooms is broad, and each vendor generally provides their own text to speech engines for their platforms.
-Ensuring consistent spoken presenation across devices is a very real problem, and challenge.
-For many educational assessment vendors, the problem necessitates non-interoperable hacks to tune pronunciation and other presetnation features, such as pausing, which itself can introduce new problems through inconsistent representation of text across speech and braille.
+Ensuring consistent spoken presenatation across devices is a very real problem, and challenge.
+For many educational assessment vendors, the problem necessitates non-interoperable hacks to tune pronunciation and other presentation features, such as pausing, which itself can introduce new problems through inconsistent representation of text across speech and braille.

 It could be argued that continual advances in machine learning will improve the quality of synthesized speech, reducing the need for this proposal.
 Waiting for a robust solution that will likely still not fully address our needs is risky, especially when an authorable, declarative approach may be within reach (and wouldn't preclude or conflict with continual improvement in TTS technology).